Return of the Jedi (1983) Director: Richard Marquand

 One initial intended ending for the film was to have Luke walk off into the sunset, as an exhausted hero a la a Spaghetti Western, however Lucas opted for a happier ending.
 Filming for Jedi took place in England, California, and Arizona.
 Apparently, there was a strict code of secrecy surrounding the production of the film.
 Harrison wanted desperately for Han Solo to be killed off in Empire, but Lucas demanded that he be brought back into the fore as an essential character.
 Ian McDiarmid plays the newly introduced character of the emperor, a purely evil figure that looms in the shadows over the first previous films.
 McDiarmid reprised his roles in episodes I-III as well as more recent Star Wars, and Lucas’s “Special Edition” releases in which he was dubbed into the previous originals.
 Sebastian Shaw also appears as the aging Darth Vader as we finally see his face as he dies, confessing himself to his son, Luke.

 Jedi was always my favorite as a child.
 The visual effects are absolutely incredible, much like Empire.
 People tend to criticize the addition of the ewoks (though surely not as terrible as the gungans in episodes I-III).
-Typically, the criticism involves the fact that a group of cuddly teddy bears destroyed the best attack force of the galactic empire.
+Typically, the criticism questions the notion that a group of cuddly teddy bears could destroy the stronngest attack force of the galactic empire.
 But nevertheless, the film is a masterpiece (rare for a third sequel of an original cult blockbuster classic).
-The best scenes in Jedi are the incredible effects, as well as the powerfully emotional scenes of dialogue, thanks to Marquand’s directing.
+The best scenes in Jedi are due to the incredible effects, as well as the powerfully emotional scenes of dialogue, thanks to Marquand’s directing.
 Jedi offers a satisfying and entertaining end to the great Star Wars saga (or at least what should have been an end to the saga).